eschwabe/eschwabe.github.io/_posts/2016-04-03-algorithms.markdown

 - Analyzes paths by searching depth of the tree or graph first (nodes farthest away).
 - Algorithm implemented using a stack (LIFO).
   - Unvisited vertices added to stack.
-  - Visited verticies are marked to deal with cycles in graph (not required for a tree).
+  - Visited vertices are marked to deal with cycles in graph (not required for a tree).
   - Retrace steps when no unvisited options.
   - Typically implemented using recursion.
 - Optimal for searching graphs and tress that are deeper than they are wide.

 #### Applications:
-- Find all verticies connected to a given source vertex.
+- Find all vertices connected to a given source vertex.
 - Find a path between two vertices.

 #### Efficiency: